 Before Dynamic Logical Drive Expansion, increasing the capacity of a RAID system using traditional methods meant backing up, re-creating, and then restoring data.
-Dynamic Logical Drive Expansion (a new feature in controller firmware versions 2.11 and later) allows you to add new hard disk drives and expand a RAID 0, 3 or 5 logical drive without powering down the system.
+Dynamic Logical Drive Expansion allows you to add new hard disk drives and expand a RAID level 0, 3, 5 or 6 logical drive without powering down the system.